guoping0408/AI-application/README.md

 DeepStream SDK brings deep neural networks and other complex processing tasks into a stream processing pipeline for computer vision and intelligent video analytics.

 To utilize our models trained on DIGITS, we have to install DeepStream SDK on our TX2.
-First, download the DeepStream SDK version 1.5 from the website [https://developer.nvidia.com/embedded/deepstream-on-jetson-downloads](https://developer.nvidia.com/embedded/deepstream-on-jetson-downloads)
+First, download the DeepStream SDK version 1.5 from the website [https://developer.nvidia.com/embedded/deepstream-on-jetson-downloads](https://developer.nvidia.com/embedded/deepstream-on-jetson-downloads) **on your TX2.**